jjfishtank/ExploringRust/README.md

 ```
 "In this example, the trait Printable occurs as a trait object in both the type signature of print, and the cast expression in main."

-### Support for object-oriented programming and inheritance
+### Support for Object-oriented Programming and Inheritance
 While Rust has features similar to OOP, such as methods and encapsulation, it does not support inheritance.
 Rust maintains a "composition over inheritance" design choice, where traits are used to group behaviors for polymorphism.
 This requires some getting used to for those moving from C++ or Java.

 ### Use of pointers/references
 Rust uses references and raw pointers for direct memory access.
 Raw pointers do not maintain memory safety and are discouraged.
 Rust also has unique pointers for heap allocation.

-### Memory management
+### Memory Management
 Rust uses a system of ownership with a set of rules that make up the compile-time borrow checker.
 As long as unsafe operations are not used in the code, memory safety is guaranteed.

-### Functions/sub-programs implementation
+### Functions/sub-programs Implementation
 Functions are declared with the fn keyword.
 Methods are associated functions defined within an impl block.

-### Support for lambda functions and capturing variables
+### Support for Lambda Functions and Capturing Variables
 Rust supports lambda functions, known as closures.
 Closures can capture variables from their surrounding scope and are denoted with the `||` symbols.
 For example:
 `let add_one = |x| x + 1;
 s`
 In this code, add_one is a closure that takes one argument x and returns x + 1.
 The `||` symbols are used to enclose the parameters of the closure.
-### Stand-out features
+### Stand-out Features
 Rust’s most notable feature is its focus on safety without sacrificing performance.
 Its rich type system and ownership model guarantee memory safety and thread safety.
 The borrow checker is the stand-out feature here.
 Other notable features include support for complex match expressions and a built in package manager/builder.

-## Creating a grep-like tool
+## Creating a 2d game using Piston
-To get hands-on experience with Rust's features, I have created a command line tool modeling Linux's grep.
+To get hands-on experience with Rust's features, I decided to create a simple 2D game using an open source game engine for Rust called [Piston](https://www.piston.rs/).
+I followed Piston's [getting started](https://github.com/PistonDevelopers/Piston-Tutorials/tree/master/getting-started) page to get started.

 ### Project Setup
 After installing Rust on my system and an extension for VSCode, I was ready to create the project.
 Rust comes with a package manager called cargo.
 Running the cargo new command in the terminal created the initial project files and initialized git source control for the directory.
-Cargo uses a simple Cargo.toml manifest file for package metadata for compilation.
+Cargo uses a simple Cargo.toml manifest file for package metadata and dependencies for compilation.
+Adding the dependencies I needed (such as Piston with OpenGL) was easy using the `cargo add` command.

+### The Nitty Gritty
+A tool that I found to be immensly useful for coding in Rust is the built in documentation tool.
+By running the `cargo doc --open` command, cargo automatically builds an html file that contains documentation for all of the project's dependencies.

 ## Takeaways